 The Victorian loved flowers: they created a complex language of flowers and often used them into their food.
 Together with the rise of sugar plantation in British colonies, the Victorians favoured the look of candied flowers and flower-encrusted sweets and pastries.

-To this day in Western culture rose and rose petals are more often used in desserts and other sweet dishes.
+To this day in Western culture you can find rose and rose petals more often in desserts and other sweet dishes.
 Rose pairs wonderfully with fruits such as passion fruit, raspberry and lychee, dried apricots and honey.
 Many Middle Eastern desserts and confections feature rose and rose water: Turkish Delights are a rose-flavoured favourite, so much so that they have inspired my Lavolio Rose Jellies, but also rose cakes, rose ice cream and other floral sweets.

-On the other side, in many cuisines rose is used in savoury dishes as well: in the Middle East; in North Africa, in the spice mix ras el hanout, together with other spices, dried rose petals are a seasoning for poultry, lamb and other meats; in India, rose water is used in Kashmiri Biryani.
+On the other side, in many cuisines rose features in savoury dishes as well: in the Middle East; in North Africa, in the spice mix ras el hanout, together with other spices, dried rose petals are seasoning for poultry, lamb and other meats; in India, rose water is an ingredient in Kashmiri Biryani.
 Roses pair wonderfully with cheeses like buffalo mozzarella and brie; with vegetables such as tomato and aubergine and with herbs like basil and tarragon.

-Any variety of roses can be used for cooking (as long as they are free of chemicals and pesticides), and they vary greatly in the strength of flavour.
-Damask roses, Garden roses, heirloom, Rosa Rugosa and “Generous Gardener” are all wonderful varieties for cooking, together with any pink, yellow and some white roses; you will have less luck with red roses, which tend to have little flavour.
-As a general rule, the more fragrant the rose the more flavour it will give to your dish…follow your nose!
+Any variety of roses can be used for cooking (as long as they are free of chemicals and pesticides).
+Damask roses, Garden roses, heirloom, Rosa Rugosa and “Generous Gardener” are all wonderful varieties for cooking.
+You can also use any pink, yellow and some white roses.
+However, you will have less luck with red roses, which tend to have little flavour.
+As a general rule, the more fragrant the rose the more flavour it will give to your dish...follow your nose!

-If you, like me, love all-things-rose, I suggest trying my Lavolio Rose Jellies, which feature in my most aromatic collection, Arabian Nights: a vegetarian jelly infused with rose, encased in a crisp sugar shell tinted with a pale pink blush.
-If you are unfamiliar with this flower’s strong and perfumed flavour, why not start small, brewing your own cup of rose tea?
+If you, like me, love all-things-rose, I suggest trying my Lavolio Rose Jellies, which feature in my most aromatic collection, Arabian Nights.
+A vegetarian jelly infused with rose, encased in a crisp sugar shell tinted with a pale pink blush.
+If you are unfamiliar with this flower’s strong flavour, why not start small, brewing your own cup of rose tea?
 It is really easy to make at home: simply add dried highly fragrant rose petals to tea leaves of your choice (make sure you start with a blend that you already like!) to brew the perfect cup.

 What is your favourite rose-flavoured food?